 Sew4Home Creative Director, Anne Adams had a better idea that added only one quick step and some tiny hand stitching.
 The result: a smooth scrunchie that gathers evenly all around without any annoying hard or bulky seams.
 Scrunchie success!

 Instead of a full seam to create your initial tube, you’ll leave a small turn gap.
-You’ll start to turn that tube right side out, but will stop halfway and securely hand stitch the ends with a simply running stitch.
+You’ll start to turn that tube right side out, but will stop halfway and securely hand stitch the ends with a simple running stitch.
 Then, remember that little turn gap?
 You’ll use it to pull the finished loop right side out.
 The turn gap is also the opening you need to insert the elastic.
 Hand stitch the turn gap closed once the elastic is inside and you’re ready to scrunch.

 We also include a free pattern download for a cute optional tie.
 It gives your scrunchie two looks: the standard gathered gorgeousness or wrapped with the tie to simulate a matching bow.